The Highs And Lows of Oxycontin Addiction: A guide to one of America’s most widely abused RX drugs

 While the impact varies, individuals have died by taking too much Oxycontin.
 At least 120 deaths are associated with the drug, including popular celebrities and athletes.
 Among the deaths associated with Oxycontin overdose are Heath Ledger, Adrianne Nicole Martin and Derek Boogaard.

 The use of prescription pain medications in an illegal fashion accounts for 22.5 percent of all illicit drug use.
 It is the most common drug used illegally after marijuana and is one of the most dangerous.
-It is possible to die after taking the drug, but help is available.
+Even though Oxycontin addiction can be deadly, help is available.
 Gaining professional help will provide an opportunity to fight addiction.